 150th Jubilee Celebrations held in April 2023:

 Currently under construction as part of updating our South Mākirikiri School Local Curriculum.
 However, the current vision is “Empowering ākonga to embrace their potential and connect with the world.”

 Tikanga | Core Belief

 Our curriculum recognises the unique and special place South Mākirikiri School has and recognises the unique realities for learners that need cultivating in a range of ways.
 With a rich history in the Rangitikei region of creating dynamic and diverse learning through a learner-centred approach which engages the learners in meaningful and purposeful learning, creating new meaning and enjoyment, and striving to achieve in their time at South Mākirikiri School.

 - We develop critical thinkers who make sense of content and apply this in their daily lives to contribute to their community.

-- We create environments that allow students to collaborate, utilise their talents, personal interests to achieve maximum outcomes.
+- We create environments that allow students to collaborate and utilise their talents, and their personal interests to achieve maximum outcomes.

 - Teachers develop effective communicators through literacy and numeracy, providing opportunities to present information in a variety of ways to show meaning.

 - Students will be responsible, caring and contributing citizens who understand the importance of human connectivity in a world filled with technology.

 - We value diversity — children learn differently so teachers prioritise getting to know each individual child and building strong relationships with them and their whānau as the foundation for teaching and learning.
 Students are actively aware of everything that surrounds them as active citizens.